US spares ally Germany in sanctions for Nord Stream pipeline - WTMJ

 German Chancellor Angela Merkel has defended the project, noting that Russian gas already flows freely into Europe along other routes, including the existing Nord Stream 1 pipeline under the Baltic Sea to Germany.

 Nord Stream 2 is owned by Russian state company Gazprom, with investment from several European companies.
-Domestic critics in Germany have argued the pipeline should be abandoned because of Russia’s treatment of opposition leader Alexey Navalny.
+Domestic critics in Germany have argued that the pipeline should be abandoned because of Russia’s treatment of opposition leader Alexei Navalny.

 In choosing not to hit Germany with sanctions and focus on Russian companies, the administration has exacerbated a battle with lawmakers, some of whom have now placed holds on the nominations of several of the administration’s picks for senior State Department positions and are threatening to block others.